martinsbalodis/gajira-transition/README.md

 - `issue` (required) - issue key to perform a transition on
 - `transition` - Case insensetive name of transition to apply.
 Example: `Cancel` or `Accept`
 - `transitionId` - transition id to apply to an issue
-- `currentRelease` - release name that will be assigned to issue
-- `newRelease` - release name that will be created and assigned to issue if currentRelease has status Done
+- `newRelease` - release name that will be created and assigned to issue

 ### Outputs
 - None